Italian

 • in-depth study of the role of Italy and Italian culture in Mediterranean and world history through millennia of people’s shifts, diasporas and migrations.

-The department aims for students to become global citizens, through study abroad programs in Italy and internships in Venice, Florence and Rome.
+The department aims for students to become global citizens, through study abroad programs in Italy and internships in Italy.
 Dedicated faculty members believe in creating a relaxed and positive atmosphere that is conducive to learning, beyond the traditional classroom experience.
 Classes take frequent advantage of campus resources (museums, libraries, residence halls, and the Italian Living-Learning Community) to organize events to continue teaching beyond the classroom in a consistent and constructive effort at community building.

 Faculty